SpinningVinyl/eakd/docs/eakd-design.md

 Failure to read or parse a sequence floor aborts startup before readiness is reported, because continuing would leave an existing keyboard unmanaged.
-While any key is held, the manager leaves it ungrabbed, allowing the entire press/release sequence to remain on the physical device as seen by the compositor.
+While any key is held, the manager leaves it ungrabbed, allowing the entire press/release sequence to remain on the physical device as seen by the active display or input stack.
 Once it is idle, the manager discards its private pre-grab event queue, verifies the state is still idle, calls `EVIOCGRAB`, and registers the descriptor with epoll.
 Failed state queries or acquisition steps close and defensively ungrab the descriptor and are retried.

 ## Linux system calls and ioctls